Written by Magdalena Pasikowska-Schnass (5th edition, updated on 17.06.2021).

-Having considered the possibility of merging the Creative Europe programme with other programmes supporting European values, rights and justice, the European Commission has decided to continue the Creative Europe programme as a stand-alone programme and increase its budget by 17 %.
-The only programme focusing exclusively cultural and creative activities and enterprises, it falls under the ‘Cohesion and values’ heading of the 2021-2027 multiannual financial framework.
+Having considered the possibility of merging the Creative Europe programme with other programmes supporting European values, rights and justice, the European Commission has decided to continue the Creative Europe programme as a stand-alone programme, increasing its budget by 17 %.
+The only programme focusing exclusively on cultural and creative activities and enterprises, it falls under the ‘Cohesion and values’ heading of the 2021-2027 multiannual financial framework.

-The existing programme focuses on the economic dimension of the cultural sector and its contribution to job creation and economic growth.
-Some stakeholders have voiced concern at taking such a strongly economic approach to culture.
-Under proposed programme, the economic dimension is one axis alongside the social dimension, and culture’s contribution to international relations.
-The proposed framework for cultural policy therefore highlights not only the economic dimension of the cultural and creative sectors, but also the role of culture in social cohesion and its relation to creative and artistic freedom and diversity, and freedom and plurality of media.
+The previous programme focused on the economic dimension of the cultural sector and its contribution to job creation and economic growth.
+Some stakeholders had voiced concern at taking such a strongly economic approach to culture.
+Under the new programme, the economic dimension is one axis alongside the social dimension, as well as culture’s contribution to international relations.
+The new framework for cultural policy therefore highlights not only the economic dimension of the cultural and creative sectors, but also the role of culture in social cohesion and its relation to creative and artistic freedom and diversity, and freedom and plurality of media.